aryan-prog/Weather-App/README.md

 - **User-friendly Interface:** With an easy-to-use interface, the Weather App provides a seamless experience for checking weather conditions.

-Experience the Weather App and stay informed about the weather in your favorite cities!
+Experience the Weather App and stay informed about the weather in your favourite cities!
-## Features

 ## Tech Stack

 - **Front-end Library:** React